chriskormaris/NeuralNetworksInNumPy/README.md

 The first neural network that has been implemented uses the tanh activation function in the first input layer and the sigmoid activation function in the last output layer.
-In the last node of the network the Squared Error Loss formula (SqErr loss function) is used.
+In the last node of the network the Mean Squared Error Loss formula (MSE loss function) is used.

-The precision that was achieved: 94.33%.
+The precision that was achieved after training with batch gradient descent was: 94.33%.

 ### Neural Network #2
 Run: